JoeNyland/joenyland.github.io/_posts/2016-05-07-homesick-bash-completion.md

 You can find the repo on GitHub [here][homesick-completion-repo].
 If you've git any ideas for improvements, feel free to submit a [pull request][pull-request], or if you get any problems, open up an [issue][issue].

-I've currently got a pull request open on the [Homebrew/homebrew-completions repo][homebrew-completions] here:
-[#113](https://github.com/Homebrew/homebrew-completions/pull/113), so if that get's accepted you should be able install my Bash completion script using Homebrew!

 I hope this helps someone out!
 Let me in the comments section below if it does, or if you have any questions.